 Alice is deputy editor of FT Weekend and editor of FT Weekend Magazine since 2015.
 Under her tenure, the magazine has won best supplement of the year at the British Press Awards as well as various other prizes.
 In March, she will become the new Opinion and Analysis editor at the FT.

-Homa Khaleeli is a deputy features editor at the Guardian.
+Homa Khaleeli is Deputy G2 Editor at the Guardian.
 She was formerly a staff feature writer at the paper, writing on everything from counter-terrorism to superfans and her articles have been included in the anthologies Women of the Revolution: 40 years of feminism, and The Bedside Guardian.

 Theresa is head of visuals at the Guardian.
 Her team delivers high quality digital journalism through data visualisations, interactives, graphics and innovative storytelling formats.
 Theresa joined the Guardian in 2006 and has worked on the opinion, arts and news desks in the London and Washington DC offices.